 SEA-PAC 2026 is packed with activities for hams of all ages and experience levels.
 Here's what's planned for the weekend.

-Several low-powered fox hunt transmitters will be hidden near the Convention Center.
+Varying levels of Foxes will be hidden around Seaside — easier to locate for newer hunters and increasing in difficulty for the more experienced.
 When you get close, look for the QR code near the transmitter and log your name, callsign, date, and time found.
 More details in the convention booklet.

 Meet and greet friends old and new, ARRL guests, the Northwestern Division Director and Vice Director, section managers, and SEA-PAC Committee members.
 Hors d'oeuvres will be served and a no-host bar will be available.
 Sign up when you register.